-Related Party Transactions arch 31, 2005 2004 Note receivable - Southern Union \$ 93,745 \$ 90,745 Accounts receivable 7,801 7,287 Accounts payable (5,468) (3,478) Owners' equity - Tax sharing note receivable - Southern Union 57,679 70,971
+Related Party Transactions Sept ember 30, 2005 December 31, 2004 Note receivable - Southern Union - current \$ 115,380 \$ 90,745 Accounts receivable 8,669 7,287 Accounts payable (10,166) (3,478) Owners' equity - tax sharing note receivable - Southern Union 50,862 70,971

 Southern Union structured the Panhandle Acquisition in a manner intended to qualify as a like-kind exchange of property under Section 1031 of the Internal Revenue Code of 1986, as amended.
-For tax purposes, the Panhandle assets that were part of the exchange were recorded at the tax basis of the Southern Union assets for which they were exchanged.
+For tax purposes, the Panhandle assets that were part of the exchange were recorded at the tax basis of the Southern Union Company assets for which they were exchanged.
 The resulting transaction generated an estimated deferred tax liability of approximately \$91 million at the acquisition date and a corresponding receivable from Southern Union reflected as a reduction to owners' equity on Panhandle's Consolidated Balance Sheet.
-Repayment of the receivable from Southern Union is limited to actual tax liabilities otherwise payable by Panhandle pursuant to the tax sharing agreement with Southern Union.
-In March 2005 and December 2004, Panhandle recorded a \$13,292,000 and a \$7,720,000 income tax liability settlement against the Tax sharing note receivable, respectively.
-In the fourth quarter of 2004, Panhandle recorded a \$12,247,000 reduction in its deferred tax liability and the corresponding Tax sharing note receivable from Southern Union due to revised calculations in the amount of Panhandle's tax basis utilized by Southern Union in the like-kind exchange associated with the Panhandle Acquisition.
+Repayment of the receivable from Southern Union is limited to actual tax liabilities otherwise payable by Panhandle pursuant to the tax sharing agreement with Southern Union Company.
+During 2005, Panhandle recorded a \$20,109,000 income tax liability settlement against the tax sharing note receivable, \$6,189,000 of which was recorded in the third quarter.
+In the fourth quarter of 2004, Panhandle recorded a \$12,247,000 reduction in its deferred tax liability and the corresponding tax sharing note receivable from Southern Union Company due to revised calculations in the amount of Panhandle's tax basis utilized by Southern Union in the like-kind exchange associated with the Panhandle Acquisition.

-On November 17, 2004, CCE Holdings, LLC (CCE), a joint venture in which Southern Union owns a 50 percent interest, acquired 100 percent of the equity interests of CrossCountry Energy, LLC (CrossCountry) from Enron Corp. and certain of its subsidiaries for approximately \$2,450,000,000 in cash, including the assumption of certain consolidated debt.
-On November 5, 2004, CCE entered into an Administrative Services Agreement (the Management Agreement) with Panhandle and SU Pipeline Management LP (Manager), a Delaware limited partnership and a wholly owned subsidiary of Southern Union.
-Under the terms of the Management Agreement, Panhandle covenants, to the extent permitted by applicable law, to cause Manager to perform the duties and obligations of Manager.
+On November 17, 2004, CCE Holdings, LLC (CCE), a joint venture in which Southern Union owns a 50 percent interest, acquired 100 percent of the equity interests of CrossCountry Energy, LLC (CrossCountry) from Enron Corp. and certain of its subsidiaries for approximately \$2,450,000,000 in cash, including certain consolidated debt.
+On November 5, 2004, CCE entered into an Administrative Services Agreement (the Management Agreement) with Panhandle Eastern Pipe Line and SU Pipeline Management LP (Manager), a Delaware limited partnership and a wholly-owned subsidiary of Southern Union Company.
+Under the terms of the Management Agreement, Panhandle Eastern Pipe Line covenants, to the extent permitted by applicable law, to cause Manager to perform its duties and obligations as manager under the Management Agreement.
 Manager has assembled an integrated pipeline management team, which includes employees of Panhandle and CrossCountry.
 Pursuant to the Management Agreement, Manager is responsible for the operations and administrative functions of the enterprise.
-CCE and Manager will share certain operations of Manager and its affiliates, and CCE will be obligated to bear its share of costs of the Manager and its affiliates, as well as certain transition costs and, under certain conditions, pay annual management fees to Manager.
+CCE and Manager will share certain operations of Manager and its affiliates, and CCE will be obligated to bear its share of costs of Manager and its affiliates, as well as certain transition costs and, under certain conditions, pay annual management fees to Manager.
 Transition costs are non-recurring costs of establishing the shared services, including but not limited to severance costs, professional fees, certain transaction costs, and the costs of relocating offices and personnel, pursuant to the Management Agreement.
-At December 31, 2004, Panhandle recognized a liability of approximately \$6 million for severance related costs which is reimbursable from CCE for which an offsetting amount is reflected in Accounts receivable - related parties at March 31, 2005.
+At December 31, 2004, Panhandle recognized a liability of approximately \$6 million for severance related costs that are reimbursable from CCE for which an offsetting amount was recorded in Accounts receivable - related parties.
+At September 30, 2005, Accounts receivable - related parties includes \$3,315,000 and Other current liabilities includes \$4,206,000 for severance related costs.